Robot Calibration (Laser Tracker)

 print(Pose_2_XYZWPR(pose_target_filt))

-Once the robot has been calibrated, we usually need RoboDK to filter programs, therefore, a RoboDK license is required (a basic OLP license is enough for generating accurate robot programs once the robot has been calibrated).
+Once the robot has been calibrated, you usually need RoboDK to filter programs, therefore, a RoboDK license is required (a basic OLP license is enough for generating accurate robot programs once the robot has been calibrated).
 Filtering a program means that the targets in a program are altered/optimized to improve the accuracy of the robot, taking into account all the calibration parameters (about 30 parameters).

-Alternatively, we can calibrate only the joint offsets plus the base and tool reference frames (4 joint offset parameters plus 6 parameters for the base frame plus 6 parameters for the tool frame).
-The calibration will not be as accurate as if we used the default complete calibration but it might allow entering certain parameters in the robot controller and not depend on RoboDK to generate robot programs.
+Alternatively, you can calibrate only the joint offsets plus the base and tool reference frames (4 joint offset parameters plus 6 parameters for the base frame plus 6 parameters for the tool frame).
+The calibration will not be as accurate as if you used the default complete calibration but it might allow entering certain parameters in the robot controller and not depend on RoboDK to generate robot programs.

 The button Make mastering program will appear in the robot calibration window.
 Select this button to generate a program that will bring the robot to the new home position.
 Transfer it to the robot and execute it, then, the new home position must be recorded.

-We must first run the program “MASTERING” to bring the robot to the new home position.
+You must first run the program “MASTERING” to bring the robot to the new home position.

 Make sure to update the home position for all robot joints.

-To calibrate a reference frame or a tool frame (also known as User frame and TCP respectively) we need some robot configurations touching 3 or more points, these robot configurations can either be joint values or Cartesian coordinates (with orientation data in some cases).
+To calibrate a reference frame or a tool frame (also known as User frame and TCP respectively) you need some robot configurations touching 3 or more points, these robot configurations can either be joint values or Cartesian coordinates (with orientation data in some cases).
 It is recommended to use the joint values instead of the Cartesian coordinates as it is easier to check the real robot configuration in RoboDK (by copy-pasting the robot joints to the RoboDK main screen).

 The following two options are available to calibrate a TCP: